-7.8 Future residents in the town centre are likely to rely on sustainable transport more than residents outside of the town centre.
+- 7.9 Future residents in the town centre are likely to rely on sustainable transport more than residents outside of the town centre.
 Residential developments in the town centre should therefore go beyond the standards set out above in Table 8.
-To encourage greater numbers of cycling trips into the town centre, non-residential developments should also exceed the standards in Table 8 and locate high quality parking facilities close to key locations which minimise the distance cyclists must walk to reach their destination.
+To encourage greater numbers of cycling trips into the town centre, non-residential developments should also exceed the standards in Table 8 and locate high quality parking facilities close to key locations which minimise the distance cyclists must walk to reach their destination. - 7.10 The town centre has historically been pedestrianised.
+As such, where appropriate, town centre developments should make financial contributions towards measures to enable cycling to be undertaken easily and safely within the town centre.